Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Results

+The results in \Cref{tab:lr_models} reveal essential similarities between the VOT of LLMs and humans.
+To begin with, all three LLMs have the coefficients for the natural log of income positive and statistically significant, firmly demonstrating the pattern that the LLMs' VOT rises when it is assigned a higher income, a finding that aligns with both the economic foundations of VOT \citep{USDOT2016VTT} and numerous empirical studies \citep{meta2009,fournier2021impact,binsuwadan2023income}.
+Meanwhile, the personal and leisure dummies consistently have negative coefficients across all LLMs, all of which are statistically significant, revealing that LLMs value time more during business travel than for personal or leisure trips, which mirrors established findings from human studies \citep{binsuwadan2023income}.
+Moreover, all models have negative and significant coefficients for the dummy of high school education, placing a lower VOT when assigned the lower education level, which is in accord with existing research \citep{ettema2007multitasking}.

+For other context factors, the sign or significance level may slightly vary across different LLMs.
+In cases where they are significant, some variables also follow expected patterns.
+For instance, Gemini-2.5-pro assigns a higher VOT to business travel over commuting, which echoes well-documented human behaviors \citep{USDOT2016VTT,binsuwadan2023income}.
+With respect to gender, all LLMs demonstrate statistically significant sensitivity, however, the sign of coefficient for male dummy is not consistent across models.
+While some literature show that male human travelers exhibit higher VOT than females, this pattern is not universally found in prior studies \citep{fournier2021impact}.
+Similarly, while Gemini-2.5-pro and Claude-Sonnet-4 assign higher VOT to age group of the 20s over the 50s, there are both studies on human travelers that support this phenomenon \citep{malokin2021millennials} and contradict it \citep{fournier2021impact}.
+These results may indicate that while there exists VOT heterogeneity among populations of human travelers, LLMs exhibit more fixed and inherent behavioral patterns.

-Having established the robustness of the LLM's behavior and its sensitivity to the trade-off ratios in the choice setting, we next examine how VOT varies with other contextual factors. \Cref{fig:votcontext} presents the average VOT-income curves for different travel purposes, including the estimation results for all six choice settings.
-The curves for four travel purposes exhibit a similar increasing trend across all estimations, which is consistent with the trend observed in humans \citep{meta2009}.
-Moreover, the average VOT values for different travel purposes reveal a clear and highly consistent order across income levels, with commuting and business travel yielding higher VOT, and leisure travel resulting in lower VOT.
-This indicates that the LLM can adjust its behavior when assigned different income levels and travel purposes, producing VOT values that are consistent with human trends.
+Then, we illustrate the scale of factor impacts on the LLMs' VOT by plotting the average VOT-income curves for each factor. \Cref{fig:vot_models_purpose} presents the average VOT-income curves for different travel purposes, including the estimation results for choice package 1.
+For all three LLMs, the VOT exhibits a similar increasing trend for four travel purposes, with the average VOT values for commuting and business travel yielding higher VOT than leisure travel and personal travel for all income levels.
+This indicates that the LLMs can adjust their behavior when assigned different income levels and travel purposes, producing VOT values that are consistent with human trends.
+However, while we observe similar patterns that are consistent with humans in general, the results also demonstrate some model-specific discrepancies.
+GPT-4o yields higher VOT for commuting than for business travel, while Gemini-2.5-pro yields the opposite; meanwhile, Claude-Sonnet-4 produces similar VOT for commuting and business travel, and also produces another group of similar VOT for personal travel and leisure travel.